Back to Top Post-Anesthesia Care Unit - The Ottawa Hospital Website scanner for suspicious and malicious URLs

 Overview

-The patient care in the PACU is generally supervised by the Department of Anesthesia.
+All patient care in the PACU is overseen by the Department of Anesthesiology and Pain Medicine.

 Patient Information